foben/site/content/posts/mapping-appalachia.md

 working again, but I moved on to explore other areas for now.
   <img class="centered" src="/images/fallout76/photo_2018-10-31_01-22-06.jpg"/>

+6. A train station - A lone Protectron vendor resided here.
+There were no trains.

-6. The remains of [Charleston](https://en.wikipedia.org/wiki/Charleston,_West_Virginia), specifically the capital building.
+7. The remains of [Charleston](https://en.wikipedia.org/wiki/Charleston,_West_Virginia), specifically the capital building.
 I spotted [The Grafton Monster](https://www.vgr.com/beasts-west-virginia-grafton-monster/) lurking around here and breifly engaged before wisening up and running away.
 I'll have to come back when I've leveled up further.
   <img class="centered" src="/images/fallout76/photo_2018-10-31_01-22-01.jpg"/>

-7. The remains of an Airport, with many broken planes, and one more large crashed airplane against the air traffic control tower.
+8. The remains of an Airport, with many broken planes, and one more large crashed airplane against the air traffic control tower.
 The area was teeming with Super Mutants similar to the previous crash.
   <img class="centered" src="/images/fallout76/photo_2018-10-31_01-22-14.jpg"/>